brefphp/bref/docs/README.md

     Jobs, cron tasks and batch processes are very good candidates for FaaS.
 The scaling model of AWS Lambda can lead to very high throughput in queue processing, and the pay-per-use billing model can sometimes result in drastic costs reduction.

-    The main challenge at the moment is the lack of documentation on this topic, as well as the lack of native integration with existing queue libraries like Laravel Queues, Symfony Messenger, Enqueue…
+    The main limitation at the moment is the lack of documentation on this topic.
+There is however a documented [Laravel Queues bridge](https://github.com/brefphp/laravel-bridge) and a [Symfony Messenger bridge](https://github.com/brefphp/symfony-messenger).

 - **API**